 Stock up on baby clothes in a range of sizes.
 But don’t cut off the tags of all the newborn clothes yet, says Ali Wing, founder and CEO of baby store Giggle.
 “Babies come into this world in all shapes and sizes, so don’t buy everything under the sun before you meet your own son or daughter,” says Wing.

-Wash a few of baby’s newborn clothes for his first days now, and then see just how they fit him at the time of birth to help you gauge how many you might need in the coming weeks.
-If he’s a big baby or hits an early growth spurt, you can exchange any extras for the next size up: 0 to 3 months, which usually fits babies anywhere between eight to 12.5 pounds.
+Wash a few of baby’s newborn clothes for her first days now, and then see just how they fit her at the time of birth to help you gauge how many you might need in the coming weeks.
+If she’s a big baby or hits an early growth spurt, you can exchange any extras for the next size up: 0 to 3 months, which usually fits babies anywhere between eight to 12.5 pounds.

 Over time, you’ll figure out more about baby’s shape and your preferences, and will have a better idea of what will work best for him.
 “It has just as much to do with things like neck and head shape and whether you will prefer crew necks or kimono-style onesies,” says Wing.
 So definitely don’t buy a full wardrobe just yet.

 Navigate forward to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.